-NOTE: NAS Patuxent River Class D airspace ceases to exist with activation of R-4007.
+NAS Patuxent River Class D airspace ceases to exist with activation of R-4007.

-3.8.4.7 Exclusive Use Procedures.
+3.8.4.7 EXCLUSIVE USE PROCEDURES.

 - 1. Pilots must request exclusive use from Central Schedules and reaffirm exclusive use on initial radio contact with Check-In and PAX ADVISORY/BAYWATCH. - 2.
 Flights shall inform PAX ADVISORY/BAYWATCH upon initial contact of the specific area, altitudes, and operating frequency required.
 The area will become "exclusive" upon receiving clearance to "operate within (area) exclusively."
 Aircrews requesting exclusive use airspace should limit the altitude block requested to only that, which is necessary to perform their mission. - 3.
-Flights may request, as necessary, up to 3 adjoining areas/sectors for exclusive use. - 4.
+Flights may request, as necessary, up to three adjoining areas/sectors for exclusive use. - 4.
 Only the participating project aircraft and no others shall utilize the exclusive use area. - 5.
 PAX ADVISORY/BAYWATCH shall inform all PXOA flights when particular areas are under exclusive use rules.
 All aircraft must acknowledge exclusive area calls from PAX ADVISORY/BAYWATCH prior to activation.
+When the exclusive use involves internal airspace divisions, acknowledgment will be requested and provided in the form of an "IDENT."
+If the exclusive use places a restriction to de-conflict with FAA-controlled traffic (e.g. an airspace floor or ceiling), a verbal roll-call acknowledgement is required.

-3.8.4.8 Target Procedures.
+3.8.4.8 TARGET PROCEDURES.